Kenny2github/skule-bylaws/bylaw-3.md

    1. A person may not serve as a Campaign Assistant for more than one candidate in the same election cycle.
 1. Campaign Assistants must be Members.
 1. Campaign Assistants may not be:
-   1. Members of the EngSoc Board of Directors
-   1. EngSoc Officers
+   1. EngSoc Board Members, including Officers
    1. UTSU Executives
    1. Candidates for positions for which Campaign Assistants are permitted in the same election cycle (e.g. elected positions)
    1. The incumbent in the role for which their candidate is running